 Teaching the Past Perfect Simple – A Lesson Plan for Teachers

-The past perfect simple is a complex verb tense that usually intimidates new English learners.
-We often don’t see this tense until we reach intermediate levels of any given ESL course.
+The past perfect simple is a complex verb tense that often intimidates new English learners.
+Normally, students don’t see this tense until they reach intermediate levels of any given ESL course.
 However, it’s used frequently in everyday life.
-In this post, we’ll talk about the past perfect simple, when it’s used and when teachers should start teaching it.
-As well, we’ll show you a simple, easy-to-follow lesson plan that teachers can use to introduce the past perfect simple.
-Teaching this complex tense has never been easier!
+In this post, I’ll talk about the past perfect simple, when it’s used and when teachers should start teaching it.
+As well, I’ll show you a simple, easy-to-follow lesson plan that teachers can use to introduce the past perfect simple.
+Thanks to Off2Class, teaching this complex tense has never been easier!

 What is the Past Perfect Tense?

-In English, we use the past perfect tense to describe the relationship between two actions that happened in the past.
-Using had + past participle, we can make the order of the two events clear.
-For example, we can say “I had studied English before I moved to Australia”.
+In English, the past perfect tense is used to describe the relationship between two actions that happened in the past.
+Using had + past participle makes the order of the two events clear.
+For example, one can say, “I had studied English before I moved to Australia”.
 This sentence is clear and concise.
-As well, we see the past perfect contained in the “If” clause in the 3rd conditional.
-Ultimately, we use the past perfect in complex sentences, which may be why new English learners are so intimidated by it.
-However, with practice, your students will be confident expressing their ideas using the past perfect.
+As well, one can see the past perfect contained in the if clause in the third conditional.
+Ultimately, the past perfect is used in complex sentences, which may be why new English learners are so intimidated by it.
+Don’t worry, with practice your students will be confident expressing their ideas using the past perfect.

 Teaching the Past Perfect – Our Lesson Plan at a Glance

 This lesson plan is an introductory lesson plan to the past perfect tense.
-In it, teachers will find clear explanations and plenty of opportunities for students to practice.
-Teachers can expect gap fill, sentence matching, and sentence starter exercises.
-The lesson begins with simple explanations of the tense and gets progressively more challenging, allowing students to really test their understanding.
+In it, teachers will find clear explanations and students will be given plenty of opportunities to practice.
+Teachers can expect to assign gap-fill, sentence matching and sentence starter exercises.
+Also, the lesson begins with simple explanations of the tense and gets progressively more challenging, allowing students to test their knowledge of new concepts.

-Before teaching the past perfect tense, make sure your students are very comfortable with past participles.
-Past participles can be a real challenge for ESL students, so consider reviewing them with your students before beginning this lesson.
-Learning the past perfect doesn’t have to be scary, as long as students have the correct tools in their kit.
+Before teaching the past perfect tense, make sure your students are comfortable with past participles.
+Past participles can be a real challenge for ESL students, so consider reviewing them.
+With this, learning the past perfect doesn’t have to be scary, as long as students have the correct tools in their kit to do so.

 Homework, Teacher Notes, and Other Fun Stuff

-If you want to assign homework to your students, or if you need the super-handy teacher notes for this lesson, be sure to sign up for your FREE Off2Class teacher account.
-The teacher notes take all of the guesswork out of your lesson, and the homework allows your students to put their new knowledge into practice.
+If you want to assign homework to your students or if your want access to handy teacher notes for this lesson, be sure to sign up for your free Off2Class teacher account.
+The teacher notes take all of the guesswork out of your lesson and the homework allows your students to put their newly acquired knowledge into practice.

-If you found this lesson plan helpful, be sure to comment below!
-Share it with your teacher friends – they will thank you for it!
+If you found this lesson plan helpful, be sure to comment below.
+Also be sure to share it with your teacher friends because they will thank you for it!